Topics on this page

 Types of updates from Trend Micro include:

-- Software upgrades: New software such as the Deep Security Agent and Relay.
+- Software upgrades: New software such as the agent and relay.

-- Security updates: Rules and malware patterns that Deep Security Agent software uses to identify potential threats.
+- Security updates: Rules and malware patterns that agent software uses to identify potential threats.
 Types of security updates include:

 - Pattern updates: Used by Anti-Malware.

 - Intrusion Prevention

 - Log Inspection

 (Application Control rule updates are created locally, based on your computers' software.
 They are not from Trend Micro.)

 Trend Micro releases new rule updates every Tuesday, with additional updates as new threats are discovered.
 Information about the updates is available in the Trend Micro Threat Encyclopedia.

 Updated agent software packages are automatically imported into Workload Security and appear on Administration > Updates > Software > Local.